-Allergies are not inherited, but the tendency to allergies is passed down, so if one or both parents have allergies, the baby is likely to develop allergies.
-If one parent has an allergy, the child is 40-50% more likely to have an allergy, although not necessarily the same allergy.
-If both parents have allergies, the child is 75-80% more likely to develop an allergy.
+Allergies are not inherited, but the tendency to develop allergies is passed down through the genes, so if one or both parents have allergies, there is a 50 to 75% chance the baby will develop allergies.
+According to the Asthma and Allergy Foundation of America (AAFA), if one parent (or that parent's relatives) has allergies, the child is 50% more likely to develop an allergy (although not necessarily the same allergy as the parent).
+If both parents have allergies, the likelihood the child will develop allergies increases to 75%.
 Continue reading

 After my serious anaphylactic reaction to shrimp when I was a child, my parents took me to an allergist and had me tested for a full range of possible allergies.
 If you or your child has ever had hives or breathing problems after consuming certain foods, you should see an allergist before any more serious reactions occur.
 If you (or a family member) are waking up consistently with a runny or stuffy nose, with itchy or red eyes, or with a skin rash, you might be reacting to allergens lurking in your environment.
 Allergy testing can cut down on frequent trips to the family physician or the pharmacy, and it can eliminate the guesswork by honing in on the allergens responsible for your discomfort.
 Continue reading

 The following tips are directed toward college-bound students and parents.
 But if your son or daughter is not yet at that stage, you can implement these suggestions in their bedroom at home so they will sleep restfully with fewer allergy and asthma symptoms.
 Remember the Bucket Theory - less exposure at home means your child is less likely to react strongly to allergens at school.
 Continue reading